Registration for 2017 Summer Camp, Wilderness Trips, and Family Camps is now available!

 Camp Stevens will never turn a child away from summer camp for his or her family's inability to pay.

 Learn about our Campership Fund, and please consider a donation to help Camp Stevens give the experience of summer camp to all children.

 Our staff is a dynamic collection of people from around the globe, living and learning to do our part to make the world a better place.
 Through the guidance of our mission we aspire to be thoughtful stewards of the camp and warmly welcome all the people we serve.
 We invite you to get to know our community.

-A northeast transplant to California, Beth has a passion for teaching and promoting outdoor education, sustainability, and environmental theology and has experience at outdoor centers, academic institutions, and within the Episcopal Church.
+A northeast transplant to California, Beth's formative summer camp experiences were spent in the wilds of the Adirondacks paddling and backpacking.
+Beth is passionate about teaching and promoting outdoor education, sustainability, and environmental theology and has experience at outdoor centers, academic institutions, and within the Episcopal Church.
 Mitch, Beth’s husband, is an Episcopal priest.
-A knitter, canoeist, amateur gardener, and backpacker, these days Beth’s most favorite thing is adventuring with her boys: Eliot and James.
+A knitter, jogger, avid coffee drinker, and lover of sequoia trees, these days Beth’s most favorite thing is adventuring with her boys: Eliot (8) and James (2).

 Food Service Director

 Laurie found her passion for cooking in the Camp Stevens Kitchen many years ago, and has also had stints in Washington state and Lake Tahoe.
 She especially loves baking and using produce from our garden.
 Outside of the kitchen, Laurie enjoys running, reading, doing yoga, and hiking with her husband Keith.
 Keith went through Counselor Training at Camp Stevens, and spent a few years working on staff.
 He is excited to be part of this community again, and you might find him tossing a disc golf frisbee around the property.
 Laurie and Keith recently got married at Camp Stevens.